SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Both of these hotels are good value options with cave-style architecture and excellent caldera views in Firostefani.
+In my opinion, both of these hotels are good value options with cave-style architecture and excellent caldera views in Firostefani.
 Remvi Suites’ accommodations are just a little bit more modern and luxurious than what you’ll find at Santorini View, plus they have a wonderful restaurant onsite (complimentary breakfast served here daily), and they are closer to the heart of the village, the bus stop, and the capital Fira.
 Santorini View is in a slightly quieter area and has a slightly better view; complimentary breakfast is served directly to each room daily.
 For stays of 3 nights or more, Santorini View offers free round trip port or airport transfers.

-12. Santorini Airport Transportation
+17. Santorini Airport Transportation

 SANTORINI AIRPORT TRANSFERS